My-Little-Forum/mylittleforum/README.md

     - traditional chinese
     - croatian
     - danish
-    - english (default if not set otherwise during the installation)
+    - english (default if not set to another language during the installation)
     - french
     - german
     - italian